 Currently, our streets are primarily designed for people who drive personal vehicles.
-This leaves many others without affordable, reliable, and safe transportation––including youth, people who cannot afford cars, people who cannot drive due to disabilities, new immigrants and refugees, people who are legally barred from driving, and people who simply choose not to drive.
+This leaves many others without affordable, reliable, and safe transportation – including children and youth, people who cannot afford cars, people who cannot drive due to disabilities, new immigrants and refugees, people who are legally barred from driving, and people who simply choose not to drive.

 Recent increases in traffic congestion and people using bicycles, scooters, and other mobility devices are resulting in unsafe, uncomfortable, and frustrating streetscapes for everyone, including drivers.
 Better street design, informed by our community’s lived experience, can solve these problems for everyone.

 The Providence Streets Coalition is an alliance of community organizations, local businesses, schools, institutions, civic leaders, and engaged individuals advocating for people-friendly streets in Providence.
-We support providing more transportation options to improve safety, equity, sustainability, prosperity, health, and quality-of-life in our city and region.
+We support providing safer streets, more transportation choices, and policies that advance mobility justice to improve safety, equity, sustainability, prosperity, health, and quality-of-life in our city and region.

 We believe in constructing streets where all people can move safely and easily, no matter how they travel – whether driving, walking, biking, skating, taking buses, using wheelchairs, or other mobility devices.